microprediction/microprediction/microprediction/live/README.md

-Examples of live data sources
+Examples of live data sources.
+See feed_examples_live for illustration of how to use them to write a stream.